 - affected communities and residents

-Alberta Agriculture and Forestry will undertake appropriate detection activities and population assessments throughout Alberta.
+The Alberta government will undertake appropriate detection activities and population assessments throughout Alberta.
 In response to the current infestation, the province has focused on the following management strategies:

 - Contain infestations and minimize the spread of mountain pine beetle in all areas along the Eastern Slopes where infestations have been detected.